Land0fChocolate/NewEmeraldRomHack/README.md

 - Pokedex to support regional variants.
 - Pokedex to have other data as well.
 Moves, base stats, evolution requirements, abilities?
 - Improve various art assets, mostly trainer pics.
-- The berry trees of the type resist berries should have their own colours.
+- The berry trees of the type resist berries to have their own colours.
 - Implement Zinnia's battle theme.
 Song is in game data, but not playing well.
 May be that I haven't figured out the right voicegroup or the song I chose isn't viable to use with GBA sound.
+Thing is, I know nothing about implementing music for the GBA.
 Violin sound samples have been added as well just for this song.
 - Implement the multi-ability pop-up box in battles.
 The code is there, I just can't configure it right.
 - A contest side-quest with Lisia, much like in ORAS.
 - Perhaps a more interesting Tate & Liza event to get Jirachi?